conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

   - In dry-run mode, topic creation is validated against the Kafka Cluster using AdminClient's [CreateTopicOption.validateOnly(true)](https://kafka.apache.org/37/javadoc/org/apache/kafka/clients/admin/CreateTopicsOptions.html) flag

 ### Service Account
-Allows for the modification of ACLs for an existing service account in Kafka.
-Note the creation of service accounts is not supported.
+Manages the ACLs of a service account in Kafka.
+Note this does not create the service account, it only assigns ACLs.

 **API Keys:** <AdminToken />
 **Managed with:** <CLI /> <API /> <GUI />